surge-synthesizer/surge/README.md

 ### Building 32- vs 64-bit on Windows

-If you are building with Visual Studio 2019, then use the `-A` flag in your CMake command to specify 32/64-bit:
+If you are building with Visual Studio 2019, use the `-A` flag in your CMake command to specify 32/64-bit:

 ```bash
 # 64-bit